Razin-Tailor/wyngman/README.md

 # AWS Helper

-Use `aws-helper configure` to configure the tool
+Use `aws-wizard configure` to configure the tool

 # Currently Supporting